No products in the cart.

 - Flour (or rice flour for a gluten-free option)

 - Oil (most tutorials online suggest baby oil, but if you’re worried about your kids putting this in their mouths, coconut and vegetable oils work exactly the same way and are taste-safe)

-- Food coloring or kool-aid packets (2-3 packets for every 2 cups of flour for bright, vibrant colors)
+- Gel food coloring (like this) or kool-aid packets (2-3 packets for every 2 cups of flour for bright, vibrant colors)